mateowoetam/halmaklinuxsupport/README.md

 # Halmak Keyboard Layout for Linux

 ## Key Mapping Note
-Given a personal preference, this version of the Halmak keyboard layout uses `<` and `>` with `,` and `.` respectively, instead of the traditional mappings for `(` and `)` or other setups.
+Given a personal preference, this version of the Halmak keyboard layout uses `<` and `>` with `,` and `.` respectively, instead of the alternative mappings for `(` and `)` or other setups.
 Another note is that the CapsLock has been replaced by a secondary Backspace, given the original Halmak design philosophy and realizaiton that no one uses it.
 (I should probably work on adding either as an options in the script)

 ![keyboard-layout](https://github.com/user-attachments/assets/c3442835-49e3-4f10-b180-ca0feb915fe7)